ManjitBedi/Hello-Godot-visionOS/README.md

 Initially, the app display a volume with 2 buttons - the joystick icon button opens a window using a Godot view.

-Note: there is an issue with the Godot window volume; you need to resize it to get the Godot to resize & render properly.
+Note: there is an issue with the Godot content when spawning a volume - the content is too large for the volume; the volume size is hacked for now & needs more work.

 ## Configuration